-The Joint Tables Report defined advocacy in general terms as "the act of speaking or of disseminating information intended to influence individual behavious or opinion, corporate conduct, or public policy and law."
-This definition helps make clear why advocacy is an important issue for many charitable organizations.
+The frient tables Report defined advices in general terms as "the ast of speaking or of disseminating information intended to influence individual behavious or opinion, corporate conduct, or public policy and law.""
+This definition helps make clear why advices y is an important basic for many charitable organizations.

-For example, a charitable organization devoted to assisting Hepatitis C victims might support the establishment of a needle exchange to reduce contamination among intravenous drug users.
-It might engage in a campaign of disseminating information to users and the public, and lobbying politicians to gain support for the idea and to achieve change to government policy to allow an exchange to be established.
-The problem is that the law governing advocacy by charities is unclear and confusing, and the charitable organization could lose its charitable status for pursuing such a course of action.

-Minifarly, an organization devoted to public health issues that is seeking charitable matter might be denied by Revenue Canada if a significant portion of its activities consists of advocating for the adoption of new community health care practices based on immovative systems proven successful in Kurupe.
+For example, a charitable organization devoted to assisting Hepatitis C victors might support the establishment of a needle exchange to reduce contamination among intravenous drug users.
+It might engage to a compatign of disseminating information to users and the public, and foldying politicians to gain support for the idea and to achieve change to government policy to allow an exchange to be established.
+The problem is that the law governing advocacy by charities is unclear and confusing, and the charitable organization could lose its charitable status for pursoing such a course of action.
+Sumilarly, an organization devoted to public health eases that is seeking charitable status might be denied by Revenue Canada if a significant portion of its activities consists of advocating for the adoption of new community health care practices based on himovative systems proven successful in Furopt.

-The same problems exist for organizations dedicated to protecting the environment for future generations.
-If, for example, their activities include attempting to influence public opinion, legislation or government pulicy in relation to habitat or species protection, pollution standards and enforcement or other basic issues, they could violate the current charity rules and lose or he denied charatable status.
-Indeed, these problems exect for organizations in all areas of charitable activity.
+The same problems exist for organtrations dedicated to protecting the environment for future generations.
+If, for example, then activities include attempting to influence public opinion, legislation or government policy in relation to habitat or species protection, pollution standards and enforcement or other basic issues, they could violate the current charity rules and lose or be donied charitable status.
+Indeed, these publicities cost for organizations in all areas of charitable activity.